 Ankle sprains are common injuries among athletes and non-athletes alike.
-When your ankle joint is twisted and overstretched, the surrounding ligaments become damaged.
+When your ankle joint is twisted and overstretched, the surrounding ligaments and possibly tendons become damaged.
 This can cause mild to severe pain, swelling and discomfort but can usually be treated at home with rest, cold therapy and compression wraps.

-If you’re suffering from severe ankle pain and need an experienced podiatrist in Southam to diagnose your injury, come to Health First Southam.
+If you’re suffering from severe ankle pain and need an experienced podiatrist in Southam to diagnose your injury, come to Health First Foot & Gait Clinic in Southam.
 We will evaluate your injury’s severity and determine if you need further treatment.

 How Does an Ankle Sprain Occur?